Residency Programs

 Pharmaceutical Industry Residency Program

-The Pharmaceutical Industry Residency Program (PIRP) is a twelve or twenty-four month educational program administered and certified by the Leslie Dan Faculty of Pharmacy, University of Toronto.
+The Pharmaceutical Industry Residency Program (PIRP) is a twelve month educational program administered and certified by the Leslie Dan Faculty of Pharmacy, University of Toronto.
 In cooperation with participating pharmaceutical companies, the PIRP is intended to provide solid foundational knowledge of the pharmaceutical industry and build critical skills for Pharmacy degree program graduates.
-Individual company programs will provide focused experience in functional areas, such as regulatory affairs, medical affairs, market access, compliance, marketing and government policy.
+Individual company programs will provide focused experience in functional areas, such as regulatory affairs, medical affairs, market access, and compliance.
 Residents will be exposed to other areas through committees, teams, projects and/or mentorship to better appreciate the complexities of commercializing medications and key issues globally and in Canada.

-In addition to their work at the pharmaceutical company, residents are expected to participate in educational webinars, events, and activities.
+In addition to their work at the pharmaceutical company, residents are expected to complete a major project and participate in educational webinars, events, and activities.
 A pharmaceutical industry residency completion certificate is awarded by the Leslie Dan Faculty of Pharmacy.
-The following companies offer Pharmaceutical Industry Residency Programs for 2023-24:
+There were 34 residency positions offered at the following companies for the PIRP in 2025-26:

 • Alexion Astra Zeneca